ma08/ma08.github.com/_posts/2014-08-02-It-has-begun.md

 In the end I didn't use `JekyllBootstrap` at all but it's an awesome setup to startoff with.
 I used [plain jekyll](http://jekyllrb.com/) and forked off [some bloke's theme](https://github.com/vinitkumar/gcode) I found [on reddit](http://www.reddit.com/r/Jekyll/comments/29j38y/gcode_a_clean_and_simple_theme_for_jekyll_based/) which was just budding.
 If you feel like using it, don't.
 I had to change lots of stuff to get it to work.
 I would advise to pick any of the popular themes.

 <br />You might want to [learn a bit about markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) before you delve into `jekyll`.
 If you use [stackoverflow](http://stackoverflow.com) regularly, you must be acquainted with the basics of `markdown` by now.
 I hope you are not the kind who just use it without contributing.
-Instead of browsing 9gag all day, [go over there](http://stackoverflow.com) and help a pour soul or two.
+Instead of browsing 9gag all day, [go over there](http://stackoverflow.com) and help a poor soul or two.

 What I found difficult was changing the frontend stuff.
 I am no good at frontend webdevelopment and it took a lot to get the things right, so I was constantly using themes on the net instead of creating a custom fork off a base theme.